 An enumeration is a data type.
 It contains sets of named literals that represent the values of the enumeration.
 An enumeration has a name.

-See 10.3.2 Enumeration of [OMG-UML1].
+See 10.3.2 Enumeration of [OMG UML1].

 C.3.6.2 Example

 The example in Figure C.18 shows an enumeration model element whose name is Account and it has four enumeration literals.
 The upper compartment contains the keyword <<enumeration>> and the name of the enumeration.
 The lower compartment contains a list of enumeration literals.